 No problem we can support this kind of screen including the magic word –land.
 So the full structure becomes:

-In these way we can support all the screen sizes!!.
+In these way we can support multiple screen in Android!!.
 I guess you are wondering what inside each file in land layout.
 Well in the landscape layout we have to place components in a different way.
 Let’s see how i solved this problem in a real application published on the market.

 |Small||around 120dpi (ldpi)|